Application Guideline

 OR

-(B) If using a private courier that rejects POB destinations:
+(B) Using a courier that rejects POB destinations?

 JQA International Environmental Children's Drawing Contest Office